Usage

 Stabilizer supports streaming real-time data over UDP.
 The stream is intended to be a high-bandwidth mechanism to transfer large amounts of data from Stabilizer to a host computer for further analysis.

-Streamed data is sent with "best effort" - it's possible that data may be lost either due to network congestion or by Stabilizer.
+Streamed data is sent with "best effort" - it's possible that data may be lost due to network congestion.

 Refer to the the respective application documentation for more information.